julien6387/supvisors/docs/special.rst

 Starting all applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-When entering the ``DEPLOYMENT`` state, all |Supvisors| instances evaluate the global start sequence using
+When entering the ``DISTRIBUTION`` state, all |Supvisors| instances evaluate the global start sequence using
 the ``start_sequence`` rule configured for the applications and processes.

 The global start sequence corresponds to a dictionary where: